Written by: Kirollos Hanna, PharmD, BCPS, BCOP, University of Minnesota Medical Center & Mayo Clinic

 |Parameter||< 30,000/mm3||< 500/mm3||Grade 2 or 3|

-*Continue alternating dose reductions for additional occurrences, and review product resources for additional information on managing other adverse events such as peripheral neuropathy
+*Continue alternating dose reductions for additional occurrences and review resources for additional information on managing other adverse events

-- It is highly recommended that a therapy calendar be utilized for all patients with MM due to complexity of therapies, older age of patients, and the potential lack of a medically-integrated pharmacy (i.e. triplet-drug regimens may arrive from different sources).
-See supplemental index for example.
+- It is highly recommended that a therapy calendar be utilized for all patients with MM due to complexity of therapies, older age of patients, and the potential lack of a medically-integrated pharmacy (ex. triplet-drug regimens may arrive from different sources).
+See supplemental index for example

 Patient Centered Activities: